github/site-policy/Policies/github-corporate-terms-of-service.md

 **“Affiliate”** means any entity that directly or indirectly controls, is controlled by, or is under common control with a party where "control" means having more than fifty percent (50%) ownership or the right to direct the management of the entity.

-**“Agreement”** means, collectively, to all the terms, conditions, notices contained or referenced in this document and all other operating rules, policies and procedures that GitHub may publish from time to time on the Service.
+**“Agreement”** means, collectively, all the terms, conditions, notices contained or referenced in this document and all other operating rules, policies and procedures that GitHub may publish from time to time on the Service.
 GitHub's site policies are available at [help.github.com/categories/site-policy](/categories/site-policy/).

 **“All Users”** means, collectively, Customer’s Users and External Users who use the Service.

 **“Americas”** means the United States, Canada, Mexico, or a country in Central or South America or the Caribbean.

-**“Application”** or **“Learning Lab”** means the GitHub Learning Lab application and associated Documentation.

 **"Beta Previews"** mean software, services, or features identified as alpha, beta, preview, early access, or evaluation, or words or phrases with similar meanings.